stevedonovan/winapi/readme.md

     > = winapi.spawn_process 'frodo'
     nil     The system cannot find the file specified.

 This is what @{execute} does under the hood, but doing it explicitly gives you more control.
-For instance, the @{Process.wait} method of the process object can take an optional time-out parameter; if you wait too long for the process, it will return the process object and the string 'TIMEOUT'.
+For instance, the @{Process:wait} method of the process object can take an optional time-out parameter; if you wait too long for the process, it will return the process object and the string 'TIMEOUT'.

     local _,status = proc:wait(500)
     if status == 'TIMEOUT' then
       proc:kill()
     end

 The file object is unfortunately not a Lua file object, since it is not possible to _portably_ re-use the existing Lua implementation without copying large chunks of `liolib.c` into this library.
-So @{File.read} grabs what's available, unbuffered.
+So @{File:read} grabs what's available, unbuffered.
 But I feel that it's easy enough for Lua code to parse the result into separate lines, if needed.

-Having a @{File.write} method means that, yes, you can capture an interactive process, send it commands and read the result.
+Having a @{File:write} method means that, yes, you can capture an interactive process, send it commands and read the result.
 The caveat is that this process must not buffer standard output.
 For instance, launch interactive Lua with a command-line like this:

     > proc,file = winapi.spawn_process [[lua -e "io.stdout:setvbuf('no')" -i]]
     > = file:read()  -- always read the program banner first!